freeradiantbunny.org

 explainable AI

 The pursuit of explainable AI is intertwined with the advancement of large language models and artificial intelligence.
-Data scientists yearn for XAI to instill trust, ensure compliance, and enhance AI systems' overall reliability.
+Data scientists yearn for explainable AI to instill trust, ensure compliance, and enhance AI systems' overall reliability.
 Despite the formidable challenges, researchers continue to push the boundaries of AI explainability, aiming to bridge the gap between the complexity of AI models and the need for human-understandable explanations.
 As AI and large language models continue to evolve, achieving true explainability remains a critical endeavor for the AI community.

 The Significance of Explainable AI